 This 6-day course is designed to facilitate comprehension, analyzing and implementation of the facts and science given the circumstances associated with risk-based response/decision-making.

-This scenario based course is intended to facilitate students gaining and sharing the knowledge, skills and abilities to effectively make and verbalize justifiable risk-based decisions and sharing those outcomes with others involved in the response decision making process.
+This scenario-based course is intended to facilitate students gaining and sharing the knowledge, skills and abilities to effectively make and verbalize justifiable risk-based decisions and sharing those outcomes with others involved in the response decision-making process.

-Throughout the course, students work on scenario based activities relating to the development of science based incident related information that meets the needs of the community and is justifiable and compatible with the current and emerging standard of care.
+Throughout the course, students work on scenario-based activities relating to the development of science-based, incident-related information that meets the needs of the community and is justifiable and compatible with the current and emerging standard of care.

 Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.
 Chief’s signature on the application attests that the applicant has completed this required training.

-It is highly recommend that individuals have completed the NFA's Chemistry for Emergency Response course prior to attendance.
+It is highly recommended that individuals complete the National Fire Academy's "Chemistry for Emergency Response" course prior to attendance.

 |January 28, 2024 - February 2, 2024||Wait List Opportunity Apply||Emmitsburg, Maryland|

 |April 7 - 12, 2024||Apply between 12/15/2023 - 1/15/2024||Emmitsburg, Maryland|